pshrmn/hickory/README.md

 // application will be stored in an array.
 An index value is used to keep
 // track of which location in the array is the current one.

-// There are four navigation methods that you can use to change locations.
+// There are two navigation methods that you can use to change locations.

-// push adds a new location to the locations array.
-If you are not
+// navigate() is used for navigating to a new location.
+// It has three modes: "ANCHOR", "PUSH", and "REPLACE".
-// currently at the end of the array, then all locations after the
+// "PUSH" pushes the new location onto the session history after the current location
-// current location will be lost
+// "REPLACE" replaces the current location in the session history

-history.push('/next-location');
+// "ANCHOR" (default) acts like "PUSH" for new locations and "REPLACE" when the provided location

-// replace swaps the new location in place of the current location
+//   is the same as the current location (the same behavior as clicking an <a>).

-history.push('/same-location');

-// update will determine whether it should push or replace by comparing
+// The first argument to navigate() is either a string or a partial location object.
+// The optional second argument is the navigation mode ("ANCHOR" if not provided).

+// mode = "ANCHOR"
+history.navigate("/next-location");
+// mode = "PUSH"
+history.navigate("/new-location", "PUSH");
+// mode = "REPLACE"
+history.navigate("/same-location", "REPLACE");

-// the path it is navigating to to the current path.
-If they are the
+// go() is used to jump to existing locations in the session history.
-// same, then it will use replace and if they are different it will use push

-// current path = '/here'
-history.update('/here'); // replace
-history.update('/somewhere-else'); // push

-// go takes a number and adds that value to the current index to get the
-// new index
+// negative values go backwards and positive values go forwards

 // current index = 4
+history.go(-2);

-history.go(-2); // new index = 2
+// new index = 2

 // You might want to have you users confirm navigation before actually
 // switching pages.
 To do this, pass a confirmation function to the
 // confirmWith method.

 history.confirmWith(function(info, confirm, prevent) {
-  const confirmed = window.confirm('Are you sure you want to navigate?');
+  const confirmed = window.confirm("Are you sure you want to navigate?");
   if (confirmed) {
     confirm();
   } else {